-After the dissolution of the former Yugoslav federation, Macedonia has become independent Republic.
+This paper threats the Macedonian - UN history, the problems with the Macedonian application for full UN membership and the positions of the Macedonian state leadership towards this process.
+Macedonia has become independent Republic after the dissolution of the former Yugoslav federation.
 In the international recognition process its membership in the UN was crucial.
-This paper threats the Macedonian - UN history, the problems with the Macedonian application for full UN membership and the positions of the Macedonian state leadership towards this process.
 This paper claims that despite the objectively complicated conditions, the Macedonian leadership did not handle this process the best.
 This generates problems in the modern Macedonian foreign police too.

-The relations between the world Organization and the Republic of Macedonia are dating from the foundation of the Organization.
 It is known that the former Yugoslav federation was one of the founders of the UN and the Republic of Macedonia as its constituent unit participated in this process.
 After the proclamation of independence, the country did not hesitate to keep its good relationship with the organization.
 Thus, the independent Republic of Macedonia has declared to respect the principles of global organization, whose founder indirectly was.
 Thus, even with the Constitutional Law for the implementation of the Constitution, Macedonia formally and legally obliged to build its own future relations with the other states and with international Organization, according to the principles of international law, by maintaining peaceful and cooperation policy in accordance with the main principles of the UN.
 Moreover, even before Macedonia become formal member of the UN ask for inclusion in the security system of the World Organization.
-It was done through the first preventive UN mission ever41, which consisted of sending a limited number of UNPROFOR troops for specific monitoring mission of the Macedonian-Serbian and Macedonian-Albanian border.
+It was done through the first preventive UN mission ever19, which consisted of sending a limited number of UNPROFOR troops for specific monitoring mission of the Macedonian-Serbian and Macedonian-Albanian border.